SHartman/academic-cv/content/authors/admin/_index.md

 highlight_name: false
 ---

-Like many kids I loved dinosaurs, and growing up in Wisconsin and California I was exposed to many wonderful natural history museums.
-That interest, and a desire to be closer to Mesozoic rocks lead me to the University of Wyoming, where I graduated with a B.S. in Zoology.
-During that time I was fortunate to gain paleontological field & museum experience, and subsequently I found early career success managing research and display development at small museums.
-During this time I also pursued scientific illustration, and created a large catalog of anatomical diagrams of vertebrate skeletons (extinct and extant) - interested parties can explore that work at my personal website and blog: www.skeletaldrawing.com.
+I grew up loving dinosaurs and natural history, and a desire to be closer to Mesozoic rocks lead me from California to the University of Wyoming, where I graduated with a B.S. in Zoology.
+During that time I gain field & museum experience in paleontology, and subsequently I went on to manage research and display development at The Wyoming Dinosaur Museum in Thermopolis, WY.
+During this time I also pursued an independent scientific illustration career, resulting in a large catalog of skeletal anatomy diagrams - interested parties can explore that work at: www.skeletaldrawing.com.

-I loved the time I spent working at museums in the Mountain West, but helping manage research programs reawakened my desire to become a professional research scientist.
-I relocated from Wyoming to Wisconsin to pursue a geoscience Ph.D in paleobiology, with an emphasis on mechanistic physiological modeling, mass extinction survivorship, and functional anatomy.
+I loved the time I spent in the Mountain West, but managing and facilitating others' research rekindled my drive to become a professional research scientist.
+I relocated to Wisconsin, where I pursued a geoscience Ph.D in paleobiology, graduating with an emphasis on mechanistic physiological modeling, mass extinction survivorship, and functional anatomy.
+Now I get to teach those same subjects to undergraduates in the Department of Integrative Biology.
 In my spare time I am a husband, father, pet-father, and enjoy movies, photography and PC gaming.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.